MaxIV-KitsControls/tango-facadedevice/README.md

 Usage
 -----

-In order to subclass the `Facade` device, it is required to define `FacadeMeta` as metaclass.
-The proxy device supports the following objects:
+The facade devices support the following objects:

 - **proxy_attribute**: TANGO attribute linked to the attribute of a remote device.
-Attribute and device are given as property names.
+Full attribute name is given as property.
 It supports the standard attribute keywords.
+Optionally, a conversion method can be given.

 - **logical_attribute**: TANGO attribute computed from the values of other attributes.
 Use it as a decorator to register the function that make this computation.

-The decorated method takes the attribute value dictionnary as argument.
-Logical attributes also support the standard attribute keywords.
+- **state_attribute**: It is used to describe the logical relationship between state/status and the other attributes.
+It is very similar to logical attributes.

+- **combined_attribute**: TANGO attribute computed from the values of other remote attributes.
+Use it as a decorator to register the function that make this computation.
+The remote attribute names are provided by a property, either as a list or a pattern.

+- **local_attribute**: TANGO attribute holding a local value.
+Useful for configuring the device at runtime.

 - **proxy_command**: TANGO command to write an attribute of a remote device with a given value.
-Attribute and device are given as property names.
+The full attribute name is given as a property.
 It supports standard command keywords.

-In order to define the state and status of the device, these two methods can be
-overriden:

-- **state_from _data**: return the state to set, or None
-- **status_from _data**: return the status to set, or None

 Moreover, the `Facade` device is fully subclassable in a standard pythonic way (super, calls to parent methods, etc).

+The `TimedFacade` class already implement a `Time` attribute that can be used to run periodic update (by binding to a logical attribute).

 Example
 -------